 I've been dreaming about a fluffy vanilla cupcake, with lots of shredded coconut mixed into the batter AND sprinkled on top.
 And, well, here it is.

-If you are a coconut lover, or know someone who is, then you need to make these cupcakes ASAP.
+If you are a coconut lover, or know someone who is, then you need to make these cupcakes ASAP (and also need to try my gluten free coconut cake).
 I think they're such a fun bake for Spring and would be great at an Easter dinner or brunch!
 You can even top it off with some fun Easter candy to make them more festive.

 Why You'll Love These Coconut Cream Cupcakes...